 - Excerpt from the register of companies entered in the commercial, association or cooperative registers

 It depends on the nature of your business, but the Gewerbeamt may also require a police clearance certificate, health certificate, master craftsperson’s certificate or craftsperson’s card.
-Visit the responsible Industrie- und Handelskammer (Chamber of Industry and Commerce) or or Handwerkskammer (Chamber of Crafts) for more information.
+Visit the responsible Industrie- und Handelskammer (Chamber of Industry and Commerce) or Handwerkskammer (Chamber of Crafts) for more information.

 Small business license